VeeraNagiReddyMekala/LendingClubCaseStudy/README.md

-# Lending Club Case Study using EDA
+pl# Lending Club Case Study using EDA
 > The large consumer finance company wants to understand the driving factors (or driver variables) behind loan defaulters, i.e., the variables which are driving to become defaulters.
 The company can utilise insights supplied for the portfolio and to assess the risk.
 This project is to help find the driving factors of loan default using past loan data of the company and help them in providing insights based on which they can take their decision to reduce the risk and increase the revenue.